 If I were to be born again, I would be in a hurry to die.
 Death, a necessary end, will come when it will come, and I can die but once.

 I do not blame the world for not liking me, I do not like myself either.
 What is there to like anyway?
 A failure in everything, as everything.
 If all the blood of my body could be rinsed out, it would possibly corrode the very vessel that contains it.
 Failure is contagious.
 A person who fails in everything would possibly fail in death too.
 But he becomes less of a failure when he is loved.
 Not by many, or even a dozen, just one.
 His failure in death then becomes another triumph of the individual loving him.
 Then why is it so wrong to ask for love?
 Maybe you never deserved it to begin with.
 Sins of the past life catches up with you, the realm of the spirit merges with that of the living to create dark humour for one celestial being with a sick sense of humour we call God.
 Make no mistake, God is tribal, God takes sides.
 If he is all powerful, he cannot be all merciful.
-For what are we but puppets? or worse than puppets, insects. and He, like one twisted kid takes pleasure in crushing the life out of us with his thumb.
+For what are we but puppets? or worse than puppets, insects.
+And He, like one twisted kid takes pleasure in crushing the life out of us with his thumb.
 So that humanity can be recycled to cater to his sick needs.
-If your God was silent during Holocaust, you need a new God.

 What am I but a Phoenix in chains?
 Give me an excuse, good enough, and I will burn this world down.
 Give me a reason good enough, and I shall burn myself along with it.